 - Sprinkler heads may never be obstructed or altered.

-- Nothing may be stored within 18 inches from the sprinkler head.
+- Nothing may be stored within 18 inches of the sprinkler head.

 - Report any damages to the sprinkler system to the service desk immediately.

-By a mandate of the State Fire Marshal, an action plan has been adopted by OSU and Housing and Residential Life.
+By a mandate of the state fire marshal, an action plan has been adopted by OSU and Housing and Residential Life.
 Regulations are in effect regarding tampering with any fire safety equipment.
-This includes but is not limited to propping of fire-resistant doors; and tampering with (includes covering) smoke detectors, sprinkler heads, fire alarms, and fire extinguishers.
+This includes but is not limited to the propping of fire-resistant doors, and tampering with (includes covering) smoke detectors, sprinkler heads, fire alarms, and fire extinguishers.
 Activation of fire alarms in nonemergency situations is prohibited (e.g. cooking, vapes, pull stations, etc.).

 If at any time the smoke detector starts beeping periodically, it may mean that the battery is low.
-If this happens, please call the Residential Life Facilities Office at (405) 744-8510, and they will send someone to replace the battery.
-Please do not replace the battery yourself.
+If this happens, call the Residential Life Facilities Office at (405) 744-8510, and they will send someone to replace the battery.
+Do not replace the battery yourself.